manojpramesh/ethereum-seed/README.md

 - Provides full Docker support for production environment
 - MongoDB Intergration

+### Upcoming features

+- Support for IPFS
+- Support for Ethereum Swarm
+- Support for Ethereum Whisper
+- Truffle integration
+- Client side application using Angular or React

 # How to start

 Note that this seed project requires node v8.x.x or higher and npm 5.x.x.